-Bit Num Field Value Definition 7-6 BOOTSRC_SEL purce Selection: these bits select the boot sources if boot pin option bit IN_OPT = 1 00 Boot from Flash 01 Reserved 10 Boot from ROM 11 Boot from ROM 5 FAST_INIT Selects initialization speed on POR, VLLSx, and any system reset.
+Bit Num Field Value Definition 7-6 BOOTSRC_SEL ource Selection: these bits select the boot sources if boot pin option bit PIN_OPT = 1 00 Boot from Flash 01 Reserved 10 Boot from ROM 11 Boot from ROM 5 FAST_INIT Selects initialization speed on POR, VLLSx, and any system reset.
 0 Slower initialization: The flash initialization will be slower with the benefit of reduced average current during this time.
 The duration of the recovery will be controlled by the clock divider selection determined by the LPBOOT setting.
 1 Fast Initialization: The flash has faster recoveries at the expense of higher current during these times.
-3 RESET_PIN_CFG Enables disables control for the RESET pin.
+3 RESET_PIN_CFG Enables/disables control for the RESET pin.
 0 RESET pin is disabled following a POR and cannot be enabled as reset function.
 When this option is selected, there could be a short period of contention during a POR ramp where the device drives the pinout low prior to establishing the setting of this option and releasing the reset function on the pin.
 This bit is preserved through system resets and low-power modes.
-When RESET pin function is disabled, it cannot be used as a source for low-power mode wake- up.
+When RESET pin function is disabled, it cannot be used as a source for low-power mode wake-up.
 NOTE: When the reset pin has been disabled and security has been enabled by means of the FSEC register, a mass erase can be performed only by setting both the Mass Erase and System Reset Request fields in the MDM-AP register.
 1 RESET_b pin is dedicated.
 The port is configured as open drain and pullup enabled.
-2 NMI_DIS Enables /disables control for the NMI function.
-0 NMI interrupts are always blocked.
-The associated pin continues to default to $\overline{\text{NMI}}$ pin controls with internal pullup enabled.
-When $\overline{\text{NMI}}$ pin function is disabled, it cannot be used as a source for low-power mode wake-up.
+2 NMI_DIS Enables s/disables control for the NMI function.
+NMI interrupts are always blocked.
+The associated pin continues to default pin controls with internal pullup enabled.
+When NMI pin function is disabled cannot be used as a source for low-power mode wake-up.
 1 NMI_b pin/interrupts reset default to enabled.
-1 BOOTPIN_OPT Externa I pin selects boot options Force Boot from ROM if BOOTCFG0 asserted, where BOOTCFG0 is the config function which is muxed with NMI pin.
-RESET pin must be enabled this option is selected.
-1 Boot source configured by FOPT[7:6] ( BOOTSRC_SEL) bits 4,0 LPBOOT RUNM power c s the reset value of OUTDIV1 value in SIM_CLKDIV1 register, and the state of the register in SMC_PMCTRL.
-Larger divide value selections produce lower average consumption during POR, VLLSx recoveries and reset sequencing and after reset e recovery times are also extended if the FAST_INIT option is not selected.
+1 BOOTPIN_OPT Externa I pin selects boot options 0 Force Boot from ROM if BOOTCFG0 asserted, where BOOTCFG0 is the boot config function which is muxed with $\overline{\text{NMI}}$ pin. $\overline{\text{RESET}}$ pin must be enabled (FOPT[RESET_PIN_CFG] = 1) when this option is selected. $\overline{\text{NMI}}$ pin is sampled at the end of reset (when reset pin negates).
+If BOOTCFG0 pin is not asserted, Boot source configured by FOPT[7:6] ( BOOTSRC_SEL) bits.
+1 Boot source configured by FOPT[7:6] ( BOOTSRC_SEL) bits 1